josephduchesne/laserscan_labeler/README.md

 - Click and drag a region to move it
   - Clicking a region start or end moves the start/end to the new location
   - Clicking a region middle (blue or green) split the region at the current frame
+- Regions are interpolated linearly between start and end pose
 - Using the scroll wheel over a region enlarges or shrinks the region radius
 - Middle clicking a region deletes the end of the region (making it extend to the end of the data)
 - Right clicking a region deletes it (moving the end to the previous frame)